jeffistyping/Academic-Calculator/README.md

 ## Disclaimer
 Building this was a learning tool for electron and Angular so it's probably still rough around the edges.
 If you find any bugs, please raise an issue.

+## Reviews
+  - "This is the greatest app I ever used!
+I passed my courses because of it" - **Rahul Software Engineering at Facebook**